-New Orleans is a city of weather, a place where the skies can open up and rain buckets down especially during the steamy summer months.
+New Orleans is a city of fickle weather, a place where the skies can open up and rain buckets down especially during the steamy summer months.
 Luckily, the showers usually pass quickly and the sunshine returns.
-If you find yourself caught in a New Orleans shower, there are endless indoor activities all over town that will keep you entertained until the sun comes out again.
+If you find yourself caught in a sudden NOLA shower, there are endless indoor activities all over town that will keep you entertained until the sun comes out again.

-The gorgeous French Quarter is the perfect place to walk between the raindrops, thanks to cover provided by lacy wrought iron balconies and galleries that give shelter to passersby.
+The French Quarter is the perfect place to walk between the raindrops, thanks to the cover provided by lacy wrought-iron balconies and galleries that give shelter to those passing by.

-Breakfast – Dip into Stanley near Jackson Square.
-It's the perfect breakfast spot for classic Southern brunch specialties inspired by Tennessee Williams’ A Streetcar Named Desire in Jackson Square.
+Dip into Stanley near Jackson Square.
+It's the perfect breakfast spot for classic Southern brunch specialties inspired by Tennessee Williams’ A Streetcar Named Desire.

-Shopping – Spend the day at the Outlet Collection at Riverwalk or the Shops at Canal Place, both havens for up market brands and iconic designer boutiques.
+Spend the day at the Outlet Collection at Riverwalk or the Shops at Canal Place, both havens for upmarket brands and iconic designer boutiques.
 Or spend the afternoon getting lost amongst the extensive (and eccentric) collection of antiques, jewelry and artwork at M.S.
-Rau’s Antiques, which almost feels more like a museum than a store.
+Rau’s Antiques, which feels more like a museum than a store.

-Lunch – Located inside a restored 1794 cottage, The Gumbo Stop is a great venue to experience traditional and contemporary Creole cuisine.
+Located inside a restored 1794 cottage, The Gumbo Shop is a great venue to experience traditional and contemporary Creole cuisine.
 Another great option is Dian Xin which offers some of the best dim sum in the city.
 Their soup dumplings will put you in the perfect cozy, rainy-day mood.

-Aquarium – Get up close and personal with more than 15,000 sea creatures at Audubon Aquarium of the Americas, located along the Mississippi River at the foot of Canal Street on the edge of the French Quarter.
+Get up close and personal with more than 15,000 sea creatures at Audubon Aquarium, located along the Mississippi River at the foot of Canal Street on the edge of the French Quarter.
 The world-class facility is also home to the Audubon Insectarium, formerly located a few blocks away from the river on Canal Street.
 Together, you've got a full afternoon of indoor educational fun that any animal lover will adore.

-Dinner – Savor an unforgettable New Orleans fine dining experience at Antoine's, known for its gorgeous interior and classic Creole menu, or try one of our other famous favorites, Mr. B’s, Galatoire's or Arnaud’s – all revered for wonderful food and stately décor.
+Savor an unforgettable New Orleans fine dining experience at Antoine's, known for its gorgeous interior and classic Creole menu, or try one of our other famous favorites, Mr. B’s, Galatoire's, or Arnaud’s – all revered for wonderful food and stately décor.

-Breakfast – Willa Jean serves a savory southern-contemporary menu, with favorites including fried chicken on a biscuit and chocolate chip cookies with a side of cookie-dough and vanilla infused milk.
-Oh my.
+Willa Jean serves a savory Southern-contemporary menu, with favorites including fried chicken on a biscuit and chocolate chip cookies with a side of cookie-dough-and-vanilla-infused milk.

-Museums –The National World War II Museum is a fabulous way to spend the day.
-Ranked by TripAdvisor as No. 4 in the top 25 museums in the United States, this profound tribute to America’s Greatest Generation overflows with galleries and artifacts that bring history to life.
-Or if you’re looking for a more artsy experience, check out the Ogden Museum of Southern Art, which dazzles visitors with art from 15 Southern states and the District of Columbia.
+The National World War II Museum is a fabulous way to spend the day.
+Ranked by TripAdvisor as No. 4 in the top 25 museums in the United States, this profound tribute to these American heroes and their sacrifices overflows with galleries and artifacts that bring history to life.
+If you’re looking for an artistic experience, check out the Ogden Museum of Southern Art, which dazzles visitors with art from 15 Southern states and the District of Columbia.

-Lunch – Peche Seafood Grill is a destination restaurant for any seafood enthusiast, with a raw bar and an extensive menu of Gulf seafood grilled over an open wood fire.
+Peche is a destination restaurant for any seafood enthusiast, featuring a raw bar and an extensive menu of Gulf seafood grilled over an open wood fire.

-Yoga and Wellness – Once you digest, take a class at Reyn Studios Power Yoga, an inspiring escape from the rainy weather.
+Once you digest, take a class at Free to Be Power Yoga, an inspiring escape from the rainy weather.
 Practice in a spacious wood and exposed brick space sure to leave you feeling fit and empowered.

 Uptown offers a raft of indoor activities during stormy weather.

-Breakfast – Whether you’re a donut-fanatic or biscuit sandwich devotee, District: Donuts.
+Whether you’re a donut-fanatic or biscuit sandwich devotee, District: Donuts.
 Sliders.
 Brew. will satisfy your breakfast cravings.
-The Garden District spot fries up donuts in fetching flavors like Salted Dulce de Leche and brown butter and other sublime ingredient combinations along with its breakfast, sandwich, and beer coffee menus.
+The Garden District spot serves uniquely-flavored donuts along with its breakfast, sandwich, and beer coffee menus.
 Down the street, Molly's Rise and Shine has a funky menu with breakfast classics to start your day off right.

-Tours – For a one-of-a-kind look into the magic of Mardi Gras, visit Mardi Gras World on the Uptown edge of the Port of New Orleans.
-Or swing by NOLA Brewery to get an up close look at the crafting of some of the city's favorites beers.
+For a one-of-a-kind look into the magic of Mardi Gras, visit Mardi Gras World on the Uptown edge of the Port of New Orleans or take the NOLA Brewery Tour to get an up-close look at the crafting of some of the city's favorites beers.

-Movies – Catch a flick at Prytania Theatre, New Orleans’ historic single-screen theater that shows new, classic, family and indie films.
+Catch a flick at Prytania Theatre, New Orleans’ historic single-screen theater that shows new, classic, family, and indie films.

-Drinks – There are few more magical places to catch a midsummer rainstorm than from the comfort of The Columns Hotel’s covered front porch overlooking St. Charles Avenue.
+There are few more magical places to catch a midsummer rainstorm than from the comfort of The Columns Hotel’s covered front porch overlooking St. Charles Avenue.
 Also on St. Charles, The Chloe’s front patio offers a haven from the storm.
-Craft cocktails at Cure on Freret Street is another splendid option.
+Craft cocktails at Cure on Freret Street are another splendid option.

 Mid-City is an eclectic neighborhood filled with local treasures.

-Breakfast – The Ruby Slipper Cafe is an ideal spot to wait out a storm.
+The Ruby Slipper Cafe is an ideal spot to wait out a storm.
 Enjoy decadent brunch dishes and sip on specialty breakfast cocktails while you wait for showers to pass.
 Or grab bagels at Flour Moon - while the majority of the seating is outdoors, it's also covered, which means you'll stay nice and dry while enjoying your breakfast sandwich or tartine.

-Museums – Come see the incredible collection of paintings, sculptures and art from around the globe at the New Orleans Museum of Art.
+Come see the incredible collection of paintings, sculptures, and rotating exhibits from around the globe at the New Orleans Museum of Art.
 The museum is ranked among the top 25 percent of the nation’s largest and most significant museums, making it a treat for any New Orleans visitor.
-Once the storm passes, be sure to check out the neighboring Besthoff Sculpture Garden, which offers free admission seven days a week.
-There is also the Edgar Degas House Museum honoring the artist who lived there.
+Once the storm passes, be sure to check out the neighboring Besthoff Sculpture Garden, an expansive urban oasis just waiting to be explored.
+Just down the road, there’s the Edgar Degas House Museum, a tribute to the artist inside his former home.

-Dinner – Grab a table at Lola's with a group of friends and split the paella, along with a pitcher of delicious red wine sangria, or dine at Rue 127, a cozy shotgun house converted to a restaurant with a menu that changes weekly.
+Grab a table at Lola's with a group of friends and split the paella along with a pitcher of delicious red wine sangria, or dine at Zasu, a cozy shotgun house converted to a restaurant with a menu that combines local and international ingredients.

 From local art to dining and live music, the most eclectic gems in the city can be found in the Faubourg Marigny and Bywater neighborhoods.

-Breakfast – Forget about the weather over breakfast at Elizabeth's, an art-filled brunch spot known for copious portions and praline bacon.
+Forget about the weather over breakfast at Elizabeth's, an art-filled brunch spot known for copious portions and praline bacon.
 Enjoy coffee and breakfast at Baldwin & Co., a bookstore that stocks the shelves with works from Black authors.

-Art – Browse Dr. Bob Folk Art studio and gallery, where you can view and purchase the local artist’s distinctive creations.
-This is the guy behind the “Be Nice or Leave!” signs you see all over town, along with scenes of the Bayou, local colorful characters and spirits of the Crescent City.
+Browse Dr. Bob Folk Art studio and gallery, where you can view and purchase the local artist’s distinctive creations.
+This is the guy behind the “Be Nice or Leave!” signs you see all over town, along with scenes of the Bayou, local colorful characters, and spirits of the Crescent City.
 Wine connoisseurs will want to make their way to Bacchanal and toast the rain away with their expansive array of fine wines and cocktails.